skanur/Puzzle/README.md

 ### Output

-The application should produce as its output a list of the file names of the **10 most similar pictures found, as well as a list of at most 10 pictures found to be identical or close resemblance to the reference picture**.
+The application should produce as its output a list of the file names of the **10 most similar pictures found, as well as a list of pictures found to be identical or close resemblance to the reference picture**.
 The vector distance to the reference picture vector should be available in the output (and used to sort the lists).
 Pictures with a vector distances **shorter than or equal to 0.12** (to the reference image) should be placed in the identical/close resemblance list, sorted according to vector distance.
 Vector distances **longer than 0.12** are placed in the list of similar images and sorted according to vector distance.

-**Don't list copies of pictures that are already in the top 10 list in either of the top 10 lists**
+**Don't list copies of pictures that are already in the top 10 list in either of the lists**

 Examples: